 Even though they are just as happy playing in the dirt, it’s nice to have something that is specifically made for them to play in.
 Sandboxes provide the opportunity for important Montessori work, such as scooping, pouring, and schematic play.

-When we think of setting up and art station for our child, we tend to exclude the outdoors as an area where this can be done.
+When we think of setting up an art station for our child, we tend to exclude the outdoors as an area where this can be done.
 Not so fast, though.

 Setting up an outdoor art easel is a great way to get your child's fine motor skills going and stimulate their imagination.
 You will find that the process art your child participates in while outdoors is not limited in any way.

-The have access to any art supplies you give them access to, plus the mediums provided by nature.
+They will have access to any art supplies you provide, plus the mediums provided by nature.

 A balance beam is an awesome, Montessori-aligned way to promote physical activity and brain development in children.
 It helps kids improve their balance, spatial awareness, motor skills, and confidence.

 Balance, coordination, and confidence are all benefits of learning to ride a bike.
 What is so great about balance bikes is that children don't have to wait till they are 3-5 years old to finally experience the joy of bike riding.

 Toddlers as young as 12 months old may be able to successfully straddle a balance bike, then slowly move on to riding it.

 Many children who have used a balance bike continue straight on to using a regular bicycle with no problems, whereas children learning from an ordinary bike often find that they have difficulty in balancing.

 These are quite popular among Montessori parents.
 My children love their balance bikes.
 They were gifted to us and they get quite a bit of use on a daily basis.
 (For years!)